ericbratu/Project3DSA/README.md

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install tkinter & pandas in your terminal of choice.
-We used and reccomend VS code's built-in terminal.
+We used and recommend VS code's built-in terminal.

 ```bash
 pip install tk